reneghosh/cards/README.md

 **Item functions:**

-- `card(containerId)`: create a card anchored to HTML element of given id
+- `formput(containerId)`: create a formput anchored to HTML element of given id
-    - `title(text)`: set the card title to `text`
+    - `title(text)`: set the formput title to `text`
-    - `busy()`: show busy animation to freeze the interface on the entire card while awaiting the result of an async operation
+    - `busy()`: show busy animation to freeze the interface on the entire formput while awaiting the result of an async operation
     - `available()`: hide busy animation upon termination of an async operation
-    - `hideAllSections()`: hide all sections that are registered on the card
+    - `hideAllSections()`: hide all sections that are registered on the formput
     - `[error functions]`
     - `section(title)`: add section with optional `title` text.
         - `[error functions]`